Manav2805/IRIS/README.md

 Run the requirements.txt file to run all the modules necessary to run the program.
 The program can then be accessed by running main.py

 ## Possibile Errors
-The software is indended to be run on windows operating system.
+The software is intended to be run on windows operating system.
 Other os compatibility is not explored.

 The program uses multi-threading in python which can cause unexpected errors.
 It should go away by rerunning the program.
 Feel free to inform me about the problem if it pertains.